Investigating Solid-Fluid Phase Coexistence in DC Plasma Bilayer Crystals: The Role of Particle Pairing and Mode Coupling: Introduction

 This article investigates the mechanisms underlying phase coexistence and melting in bilayer dusty plasma crystals, with a specific focus on the interplay between particle pairing and mode coupling under varying confinement ring bias voltages in a DC glow discharge plasma.
 By analyzing phonon spectra across a range of confinement potentials, we explore how longitudinal and transverse modes respond to particle interactions and coupling effects.
 Through detailed tracking of particle trajectories, separations, and velocities, we uncover new insights into the dynamic processes that destabilize the crystal structure.
-Our results demonstrate that dynamic particle pairing, combined with a modified form of MCI, serves as a primary driver of phase transitions, ultimately leading to melting.
+Our results demonstrate that dynamic particle pairing, combined with a modified form of MCI, is strongly correlated with the observed structural transition of bilayer dust crystal.
 Additionally, we introduce and apply a quantitative analysis of interlayer non-reciprocity, capturing the emergence of asymmetric particle interactions that signal structural instability.
 This approach provides a novel diagnostic for identifying the onset of disorder and melting in bilayer dusty plasmas.
 Overall, this study contributes to a deeper understanding of structural stability and phase transitions in complex plasma systems, offering new perspectives on the microscopic interactions that govern these phenomena.